teadur/ansible-swatch-role/README.md

 Ansible Swatch Role
 =========

-An Ansible role to install Swatch: The Simple Log Watcher with a handy Slack integration
+An Ansible role to install Swatch: The Simple Log Watcher with a handy Slack integration & monit files

 Requirements
 ------------